 I am a certified (Class A) court interpreter and an experienced medical interpreter as well.
 I have created curriculum to train interpreters of all levels.

 Not everyone appreciates the difference between “bilingual” and “interpreter”.
 Ask me, I would be happy to explain.
 One of my goals is to help interpreters reach a new level of professional standards.
 Our present and future depend on coming together and working toward a common goal: doing what needs to be done to create better conditions for our clients, reaching higher in our standards, and continually improving our skills.

 Join us for articles, hints the latest vocabulary to know, and modern tools to make your work better and life easier.

 For interpreters interested in certification.
 Sources for exam prep, learning about prerequisites, practicing interpreting; both consecutive and simultaneous, codes of ethics for medical and legal interpreters, developing listening skills and professional organizations.

 The National Center for State Courts is the body responsible for materials, testing and more for the certification of court interpreters:

 “The Bible” for court interpreters: summary of the entire contents of the 2012 updated version:

 For information about your individual state and interpreting in court, look up your own state, sometimes with “court” in the search box.
 For federal court, this is the main page for the United States government:

 Excellent, if pricey, resources for community interpreters, books, videos and classes:

-And, an excellent way to practice your interpreting for both consecutive and simultaneous: audiobooks, available for free at your local library in various formats, at audible.com for a fee and other venues.
+And, an excellent way to practice your interpreting for both consecutive and simultaneous: audiobooks, available for free at your local library in various formats, at Audible for a fee and other venues.
 Just think: you can rewind as many times as you wish, change the speed of narration and listen to something you find worthwhile, entertaining or educational while you train yourself to improve your skills.
-Add in a recording of your performance and you have a toolkit in a teeny-tiny box to become a better interpreter.
+Add in a recording of your performance and you have a toolkit in a teeny-tiny box or on your phone to become a better interpreter.